 Sculptures by artists, sometimes gigantic, are also part of the campus’ architecture and history.

-Inaugurated in autumn 2016, this building is structured around three spaces dedicated to the enhancement, through technology, of a scientific, historical and cultural heritage.
+EPFL Pavilions is structured around three spaces dedicated to the enhancement, through technology, of a scientific, historical and cultural heritage.

-Exchange platform for exhibitions and public conferences on architecture.
+Archizoom is an exchange platform for exhibitions and public conferences on architecture.

-The ASTIE Association organizes exhibitions of paintings/photographs in the cafeteria of the STI faculty.
+The ASTIE Association organizes exhibitions of paintings or photographs in the cafeteria of the STI faculty.